San Antonio Hills, Inc. – Our History

-Today this organization offers assistance and advice regarding problems arising in your area, concerning the welfare of the residents.
-To contact San Antonio Hills, Inc. simply click on the Contact page to find address, e-mail and phone numbers of the directors.
+Today this organization offers assistance and advice regarding problems arising in your area concerning the welfare of the residents.
+To contact San Antonio Hills, Inc. simply click on the Contact page to find the phone numbers of the Board of Directors.

 The area now known as San Antonio Hills, Inc. is sometimes referred to as Los Altos Country Club Properties or a portion of the Hale Ranch subdivision.

 On April 29, 1947 the digest of restrictions was compiled.
-In August the Los Altos Golf and Country Club joined San Antonio Hills, Inc.
+In August the Los Altos Golf & Country Club joined San Antonio Hills, Inc.

 recreational and educational facilities and other civic improvements”.